peerigon/eslint-config-peerigon/README.md

 2. Ease of refactoring
 3. Ease of writing

-Because,<br>
+Because:

-we read code more often then we change it and<br>
+- we read code more often then we change it and
-we change core more often then we write it.
+- we change code more often then we write it.

 ---